 - Be unnecessarily transferred to another hospital for TBI-related care

-The attorneys at Bertoldo, Baker, Carter, Smith & Cullen are here for you in your time of need.
+The attorneys at Bertoldo, Carter, Smith & Cullen are here for you in your time of need.
 If you sustain a traumatic brain injury due to the negligence of another individual, we can help you seek justice.
 Schedule a free consultation with our team by calling (702) 505-8115.